Explore Our Credit Programs

 Along with the application, you must submit two documents: 1) an official partial high school transcript; and 2) a completed Hepatitis B History Form.
 You must request that your school counselor submit your transcript to RSCC.

-This form is found on the Appendices page and is also avaliable from the Records office.
+This form is avaliable from the Records office.

 Print the form and complete the required information.
 Check the appropriate option, include a parental signature and mail the form to the address posted at the bottom of the document.
 RSCC recruiters will be at the high schools during the beginning of the semester and may schedule days to pick up completed paperwork.
 You may also take the completed form to a RSCC admissions office on any campus/center.